Upload every trajectory in a Hub dataset as its own RoboTrace episode.

 # With multi-camera horizontal tiling (most LeRobot datasets have 2+ cams).

-The pin is the most reliable install during alpha and drops once we cut 1.0.
+Pinning is the most reliable install on the pre-1.0 line and drops once we cut 1.0.

 The four verbs